jwallet/spy-spotify/.github/ISSUE_TEMPLATE/feature-request.md

 ---

+**What problem will this new feature resolves ?**
+> A clear and concise description of what problem you encountered that this idea can resolve.

 **What feature or enhancement would you like to see added ?**
-> A clear and concise description of what you want to happen that will improve Spytify.

-**What problem will this new feature resolves ?**
-> A clear and concise description of what problem you encountered before asking for a change.
+> Explain how this idea can improve Spytify.